DISPLAY BRANDING & RETARGETING

 Remnant Inventory – Inventory that a Publisher is unable to sell directly which is turned over to a third-party.

-put a segment pixel on their website and then target users who have visited their website in the past because they are more likely to make a purchase.
+Retargeting – Targeting users who have performed an action in the past, who may therefore be more likely to perform the same or a similar task in the future.
+For example, an advertiser might wish to put a segment pixel on their website and then target users who have visited their website in the past because they are more likely to make a purchase.

-Rich Media – Rich media refers generally to media that has non-standard characteristics such as: Larger than ~40k,
+Rich Media – Rich media refers generally to media that has non-standard characteristics such as: Larger than ~40k, out-of-banner (OOB) behavior, features like “post to Facebook,” plays video within a banner, or in-creative metrics collection.

 ROI – Return on Investment.

-platform allows creatives that rotate between different images, but not that rotate – A target customer for advertisers; i.e. the person browsing the web who will see an ad.
+Rotating Creative – Sometimes a single ad tag is set to send one of several different creatives.
+The Traffic Fuel platform allows creatives that rotate between different images, but not that rotate – A target customer for advertisers; i.e. the person browsing the web who will see an ad.

 RPM – Revenue per 1000 (“mille”) impressions.